 Composting in Place to Winterize Your Garden

 Fall is a great time to invest in your garden soil.
 Adding soil amendments in the fall gives them time to decompose and improve your soil over the winter months, so everything is ready to go come springtime.
-Compost and aged manure are great ways to improve soil fertility and structure.
-But you can also chop up and incorporate leaves, cover crop, and no longer producing vegetable crops straight into the soil.
+Compost and aged manure are great ways to improve soil fertility and structure, but you can also chop up and incorporate leaves, cover crop, and no-longer-producing vegetable crops straight into the soil.
 This is called composting in place.
 Given a few months, this organic plant material will break down, feed soil organisms, and integrate into the structure of the soil.

 When winterizing your garden bed, most people take out plants no longer producing and throw them in the compost bin, only later to buy compost from somewhere else, often wrapped in plastic.
-What’s more, even the most efficient home compost system can quickly become overwhelmed by all the plant matter that comes out of the garden at the end of the season.
+What more, even the most efficient home compost system can quickly become overwhelmed by all the plant matter that comes out of the garden at the end of the season.
 This video below shows a great alternative for those looking to winterize their garden plot, improve their garden soil, and reduce garden waste all at the same time.

 Let’s Review